markreha/cloudworkshop/sdk/docs/development/README.md

  6. Select the PHP runtime.
  7. Click the Save button.

-Eclipse Neon and MAMP Setup Instructions:
+To build in Eclipse and MAMP:
- 1. Install Eclipse PHP Neon.
+ 1. Install Eclipse PHP Oxygen.
 Start Eclipse and create a new empty Workspace.
  2. Install MAMP.

 Build the IoT Services App